ros2/design/articles/unique_network_flows.md

 The *5-tuple* is a traditional unique identifier for flows.
 The 5-tuple consists of five parameters: source IP address, source  port, destination IP address, destination port, and the transport protocol (example, TCP/UDP).

 IPv6 specifies a *3-tuple* for uniquely identifying flows.
 The IPv6 3-tuple consists of the source IP address, destination IP address, and the Flow Label.
-The Flow Label [1] is a 20-bit field in the IPv6 header.
+The Flow Label [2] is a 20-bit field in the IPv6 header.
 It is typically set by the source of the flow.
 The default Flow Label is zero.

 ### Explicit QoS Specification

 We briefly discuss two relevant explicit QoS specification methods for applications -- Differentiated Services and 5G network 5QI.

-- Differentiated Services (DS) [2] is a widely-used QoS architecture for IP networks.
+- Differentiated Services (DS) [3] is a widely-used QoS architecture for IP networks.
 The required DS-based QoS is set by the application in the 6-bit DS Code Point (DSCP) sub-field of the 8-bit DS field in the IP packet header.
 For example, DSCP set to 0x2E specifies expedited forwarding as the required QoS.
 Expedited forwarding is typically used for real-time data such as voice and video.

    ROS2 lacks an API to specify DS-based QoS for publishers and subscribers.
 The DSCP value in their flows is therefore set to 0x00.
 This specifies default forwarding as the required QoS from the network.
 However, DDS provides the Transport Priority QoS policy to specify DS-based QoS.

-   A frustrating problem with DS-based QoS is that intermediate routers can reset or alter the DSCP value of flows.
-One workaround is to carefully configure intermediate routers to retain DSCP markings from incoming to outgoing flows.
+   A frustrating problem with DS-based QoS is that intermediate routers can reset or alter the DSCP value within flows.
+One workaround is to carefully configure intermediate routers such that they retain DSCP markings from incoming to outgoing flows.

-- 5G network 5QI: The Network Exposure Function (NEF) [3] in the 5G core network provides robust and secure API for QoS specification.
+- 5G network 5QI: The Network Exposure Function (NEF) [4] in the 5G core network provides robust and secure API for QoS specification.
 This API enables applications to programmatically specify required QoS by associating 5G Quality Indicators (5QIs) to flow identifers.
-Twenty-six standard 5QIs are identified in the latest release-16 by 3GPP [3:Table 5.7.4-1].
+Twenty-six standard 5QIs are identified in the latest release-16 by 3GPP [4:Table 5.7.4-1].
 We exemplify a few of them below.
 The variation in service characteristics of the example 5QIs emphasizes the importance of careful 5QI selection.

 | 5QI         | Resource                                   | Priority | Packet Delay Budget (ms) | Packet Error Rate | Example Services                                                                                                        |
 | ----------- | ------------------------------------------ | -------- | ------------------------ | ----------------- | ------------------------------------------------------------------------------------------------------------------------|